mmm111mmm/inacityinthefuture/01-bool-compare-if/05-booleans-numbers.md

 ## Less than

-You do this everyday: "If the price is less than 10, do not buy the drink".
+You do this everyday: "If the price is less than 10, buy the drink".

 We call this **"less than"**.
 And we type `<`.